GitHub project management for startups

 No critical-path viewCritical path readable from dependency chains

-Free with GitHubFlat workspace subscription — complements, does not replace, GitHub
+Free with GitHubFlat workspace subscription that complements, not replaces, GitHub

 Pricing that fits growing teams

-Per-seat PM tools punish startup hiring: every engineer, contractor, and QA stakeholder adds to the bill, so teams ration seats or skip inviting the people who need visibility.
-Ravel charges per workspace — unlimited team members on one subscription.
+Per-seat pricing penalizes growing teams.
+Every engineer, contractor, and QA stakeholder adds to the bill, so teams ration seats or skip inviting people who need visibility.
+Ravel charges per workspace with unlimited team members.
 See Pricing for current plan, 14-day trial, and refund terms.

 FAQ